leylabmpi/StrainVis/StrainVis_app/manual.md

 When selecting the 'Define custom colormap' option, the 'Custom colormap' text input widget becomes active.
 - Custom colormap: here the user can enter a list of colors, separated by commas.
 The colors can be provided as standard names (like: red, blue) or Hex-RGB values (like: #FF0000).
+The groups are ordered alphabetically, so the list of colors should be given in the same order.
 A detailed guide for color notations: https://www.w3.org/TR/css-color-4/#named-colors .